pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep3.md

 The frontmatter section of each article contains essential metadata that helps organize and identify the content.
 Here's a breakdown of each field:
 - `slug`: A unique identifier used for routing and referencing the article
 - `date`: Publication date in "DD-MM-YYYY" format
-- `post_type`: Categorizes content as either "blog" or "projects", this is also used for routing
 - `date_updated`: Optional field for tracking content revisions
 - `tags`: Array of keywords relevant to the article content, used for filtering later on
 - `title`: The full title of the article, serves multiple purposes including SEO